-Jill Duggar Dillard Finally Answers Viewers About Israel’s Eye — A Year Later
+Jill Duggar Dillard Finally Answers Questions About Israel’s Eye A Year Later

 Later, the Duggar family would sit with Jill while she and Derick told further stories for another Counting On clip, centering around the dangers of life in Central America.

 Meanwhile, Derick Dillard’s health has been a constant matter of question and speculation.
-He has denied that anything serious is going on, though his health concerns were featured on a Counting On episode.
+He has denied that anything serious is going on, although his health concerns were featured on a Counting On episode.

 No, I'm actually quite healthy. https://t.co/d30IRNtG8l